Domskii/Bellabeat---Google-Capstone-Project/README.md

 Google Case study2: Analysis on Bellabeat

+How can a wellness company play it smart?

 **Scope of work**

 Purpose: The goal of this project is to analyse the smart device usage data to discover opportunities for Bellabeat in health and smart device industry.